top of page

 The Kit

 The kit was introduced in 2007.
 In terms of "parts count" this kit is a bit smaller than most Trumpeter kits.
 From a first look standpoint, the cockpit looks somewhat simplified, though as we have come to expect from Trumpeter, the engine is a kit in and of itself.
 Detail is very crisp and riveting and panel detail is more restrained than many other Trumpeter kits.
 Because the Bearcat bubble canopy has a "blown" profile as viewed down the longitudinal axis, the shortcomings of the injection molding process has left a seam down the center of the canopy which will have to be sanded down and polished.
 I may sand it smooth and vacuform a new canopy.
-The M2 .50 caliber machine guns are very simple so I may wind up scratch building a pair of them for the port gun bay.
-From what I have seen in reviews on the web, the forks of the main landing gear are short by about 0.2", causing the tires to rub against the bottom of the oleo legs.
+The M2 .50 caliber machine guns are very simple so I will replace them with a pair of ones from my molds of masters I made.
+The masters have a separate feed tray cover.
+I have 1/32 0.50 belts I can attach to them.
+I plan to leave the port gun bay opem From what I have seen in reviews on the web, the forks of the main landing gear are short by about 0.2", causing the tires to rub against the bottom of the oleo legs.
 The tailwheel strut looks very fragile.
 There are white metal replacement gear available that address both issues, but I may just insert a styrene shim in the MLG and embed a piece of 0.030" steel rod up the entire MLG from the wheel strut to the top to strengthen it.
 The kit comes with vinyl tires but may just put the wheel hubs in them and cast them so they are more durable.
-I want to model this kit as an early F8F-1 without the red stripe in the national insignia so I will probably just mask and paint them.
+I want to model this kit as an early F8F-1 without the red stripe in the national insignia so I will probably just mask the fuselage with home made viny masks and paint them.

 bottom of page